Jerome-openclassroom/Lyra_Sentinel_MODIS_Site_HauteLoire/README.md

 | **Mean LST (°C)** | ~18.8 °C (1 decimal place) |

 These values reflect the site’s healthy vegetative activity and typical late spring surface temperatures in a mid-altitude French upland context.
+The NDVI (~0.85) corresponds to the first clear-sky day within the 15 May – 15 June period, ensuring high atmospheric transparency and optimal leaf reflectance, representative of maximum photosynthetic activity for this bocage site.

 ## 📁 Repository Structure